Genre: Business & Money

 Author: Prem C. Jain

-The book includes a number of well-known Buffett principles like investing in your circle of competence, understanding reported vs. true financial results, determining the holding period of investments, identifying excellent management, and practicing patience.
+The book includes some well-known Buffett principles like investing in your circle of competence, understanding reported vs. true financial results, determining the holding period of investments, identifying excellent management, and practicing patience.

 It also points out that the execution and implementation of these maxims is the most critical part of this approach.
 For example, in making his first investments in the insurance industry, Buffett was careful to start inside his “circle of competence” — at home with the companies he knew best.